 - 10–12 jalapeno peppers, halved and seeded

-- Vegetable oil for frying – about 2 cups when frying in a deep pot on the stove
+- Canola oil for frying – about 2 cups when frying in a deep pot on the stove

 - 1 tsp garlic powder